peterkaminski/obsidian-settings-manager/README.md

 - List details of vault plugins, snippets, config.
 - More fine-grained control over which files and directories are copied, and which destination vaults they are copied to.
+- Option to merge config files, rather than replace.
 - More optional verbosity about what the utility is doing and not doing.
 - Back up vaults to another location.
 - Back up vault configuration to another location.